SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

----
-title: Computer Science in High Schools
+# Computer Science in High Schools
----

 This year, I got an intern with a resume that did not mention my high school's CS project with a single word.
 Therefore, at this point, either success or failure in my high school CS career does